FS-Frost/DealsScraper/README.md

 # DealsScraper

-Nintendo Switch USA eshop deals scraper.
+Nintendo Switch USA eshop deals scraper using Selenium and ChromeDriver.

 # How to use (out of the box)